Squeezing: from numerical to conceptual problems: The Classical--Quantum Duality

-The phenomenon of {\em squeezing} might seem lateral in quantum mechanics.
-Yet, it is an essential part of physical experiments, leading to the symplectic transformations of the canonical variables $q,p$.
-The simplest cases arise already for non-relativistic time dependent, quadratic Hamiltonians in 2D with variable elastic forces:
+The simplest phenomena of {\em squeezing} can occur in the evolution of canonical variables $q,p$ for the non-relativistic time dependent, quadratic Hamiltonians in 1D with variable elastic forces in either classical or quantum theory: